alexandracaulea/landingpage/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/alexandracaulea/landingpage`.
+2. Go to the project: `cd landingpage`.
-2. Install project dependencies by running: `npm install`.
+3. Install project dependencies by running: `npm install`.

 ## Using this repo